4 days ago

 Aims and objectives

 The course provides participants with the tools to better manage their own security, increase their awareness of risk, and perform their role safely and effectively in the field.
-We also focus on the mandates of different organisations and the roles of individuals in relation to personal and team security.
+We also focus on the mandates of different organisations in an emergency relief operation and the roles of individuals in relation to personal and team security.

 By the end of the course, participants should be able to: